 Meaning and History

-In 1924 Huff Daland Dusters was founded.
-She used planes to spray crops.
-After the restructuring, it was renamed Delta Air Service.
-The name was associated with Mississippi Delta, where the company provided passenger services since 1929.
+In 1924, the Huff Daland Dusters company was founded.
+It used airplanes to spray crops.
+After restructuring, it was renamed Delta Air Service.
+This name was associated with the Mississippi Delta, where the company had operated passenger service since 1929.
 Another rebranding took place a year later.
-This is how Delta Air Corporation was born, which was awarded the contract for airmail.
-Then regular cargo transportation began, and international routes were opened in different directions.
+Thus, Delta Air Corporation was born and awarded the airmail contract.
+Then, regular cargo transportation began, and international routes to various destinations were opened.
 Logo updates accompanied all changes.

 What is Delta Air Lines?